rust-lang/surveys/surveys/2026/infrastructure-feedback-survey/questions.md

 ### Please rate the following aspects of Rust Infrastructure

 (1 = Very Dissatisfied, 4 = Very Satisfied)

+If the given aspect is not relevant to you, you can skip rating it.

 Type: matrix (optional)